Methods

 The assessment exclusively targets grant-making foundations registered in the UK, excluding entities replenished by government funds like research councils.

-The selection of foundations subject to evaluation comprises the top 300 identified by the Association of Charitable Foundation (ACF), alongside UK community foundations.
+The selection of foundations subject to evaluation comprises around 300 of the largest foundations drawn from the dataset in UK Grantmaking including community foundations.
 Data employed for the assessment is sourced independently from publicly available outlets.

 The FPR encompasses a set of criteria against which each foundation is independently evaluated by an impartial assessor.
 The criteria delineate the specific requirements for meeting each standard.
 The evaluation process encompasses three focal points: diversity, accountability, and transparency.
-These criteria are informed by existing standards in other sectors, as well as input from grantees, grant seekers, and other stakeholders in this domain.

 One non-charitable grant-making foundation, the Joseph Rowntree Reform Trust, is also included because it contributes funding to the FPR.
 It is assessed in exactly the same way as the charitable foundations.